wallarm/api-firewall/README.md

 ## Performance

 When creating API Firewall, we prioritized speed and efficiency to ensure that our customers would have the fastest APIs possible.
-Our latest tests demonstrate that the average time required for API Firewall to process one request is 1.339 ms:
+Our latest tests demonstrate that the average time required for API Firewall to process one request is 1.339 ms which is 66% faster than Nginx:

 ```
 $ ab -c 200 -n 10000 -p ./large.json -T application/json http://127.0.0.1:8282/test/signup